Programming Tooling

 Meanwhile, I have implemented some features of bootScore.
-And I’ve promptly overloaded my site, as my reader says: She recaps, that I — as far as she has understood — want to flexibly write about several different core topics.
+And I’ve promptly overloaded my site, as my preferred reader said.
+Do I need a specific landing page, I asked her back.
+She answered, that I — as far as she has understood — want to flexibly write about several different core topics.
 This would end up in a listed mishmash, of course!
-Shall she herself pick out what belongs together?
+Should she herself pick out what belongs together?

 [ en | de ]